cpaynecarp/planetarium/README.md

 # planetarium
-This is a space exploration project (test)
+This is a space exploration program (test)

+IN SPACE